“I need to speak English fluently in three months” – can you help me?

 There are exceptional people who can reach a high level of fluency in three months.
-One such example is Benny Lewis of Fluent in 3 months, who moved to several new countries with the aim of speaking local languages fluently.
+One such example is Benny Lewis, founder of Fluent in 3 months.
+Benny moved to several new countries with the aim of speaking local languages fluently.

 But what about the average Joe who sits in an office for eight hours, does overtime, has kids, doesn’t have time to do any homework and is not interested in adopting and persisting with any language learning strategies?

 I usually tell new students that achieving fluency is 90% down to them.
 If they are willing to put in the work, personalise new words and collocations and have short interactive classes with me every few days, they WILL make rapid progress.